© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Little Meg round cairn is a scheduled monument protected by Historic England under reference 1007627.
 View the official record →

-Little Meg is a Bronze Age round cairn located in Cumberland in the north of England.
+Little Meg is a Bronze Age round cairn located in Cumberland, England, situated within the region's rich prehistoric landscape.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007627.

 Little Meg round cairn is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007627.